Coastal Communities

 There are about 1300 people here on this tiny Island.
 The Bay is a quaint little place filled with locally-owned shops and restaurants where you can buy local art or dine on some pretty awesome food.

-Come stay for a few days at one of the island’s great little b&b establishments and hike around the island.
-There are motels, inns, lodges cabins, and hotels for visitors to stay in.
+Come stay for a few days at one of the island’s great little B&B establishments and hike around the island.
+There are motels, inns, lodges, cabins, and hotels for visitors to stay in.

 Alert Bay Bighouse, Alert Bay, Pacific Northwest

-Alert Bay Big house, Photo By Sue Poulsen
+Alert Bay Big House, Photo by Sue Poulsen

 Drop into the Alert Bay Visitor Center, it’s just a short walk along the boardwalk from the ferry dock.
 They will provide you with information brochures.
 Ask for the Visitor’s Information package, an essential guide to the island.
 The Visitor Center is open weekdays year-round and on weekends during the summer months.
+Alert Bay is one of our Coastal Communities.

 Bella Bella, Coastal Communities, Pacific Northwest